Filter

 If these narrow band images are extracted (Duo Narrowband with color camera) or directly created with a monochrome camera, the image is black and white and by the astrophotographer a color is assigned afterwards.
 There is no limit to the artistic freedom, but mostly the colors of the corresponding wavelengths are used.

 From galaxies and star clusters light comes to us from the entire visible spectrum.
-Here, a filter should only be used in exceptional cases, when additionally details for a wavelength range are to be displayed.
+Here, a filter should only be used in exceptional cases, when additionally details for a wavelength range are to be displayed (e.g. star-forming regions in the H-alpha range).

 Other objects where filters should not be used are reflection nebulae.
 They reflect light from nearby stars and therefore show the full light spectrum of that star.